Clarifai’s AI can detect ‘unsavory’ content in images and videos

 Filtering out pornography, drugs, gore, and other objectionable content on the internet is no easy chore.
 Facebook now has 7,500 content moderators around the world, up from 4,500 in May of 2017.
 And in April, Google-owned YouTube said that it took down more than 8 million videos that ran afoul of its policies in the three months to December 2017 — 20 percent of which were identified by a team of thousands of employees.

-Clarifai’s moderation solution, which leverages its existing machine learning models, compares user-generated content with a list of preconfigured filters such as “explicit,” “suggestive,” “gore,” “drugs,” “NSFW,” “SFW,” and custom concepts.
-Customers first send their images to Clarifai to help visualize how the system analyzes their data.
+Clarifai’s moderation solution, which leverages the company’s existing machine learning models, compares user-generated content with a list of preconfigured filters such as “explicit,” “suggestive,” “gore,” “drugs,” “NSFW,” “SFW,” and custom concepts.
+Customers first send their images fo Clarifai to help visualize how the system analyzes their data.
 For each piece of content analyzed, a probability score indicating the likelihood of a match is generated.

 Applying AI to content moderation isn’t a new idea.
 Microsoft’s Azure has Content Moderator, an autonomous moderation service that blends AI and human review to detect potentially offensive images, text, and videos.
 Alibaba Cloud has a comparable offering in Content Moderation, which uses deep learning to look for violence, terrorism, and spam in user-generated pics and videos, as does Amazon in its AI-powered object detection service Rekognition.

 In production, those systems have proven to be far from foolproof.
-Facebook’s algorithms, for example, have tagged pictures of historic statues as sexually explicit, and automatically removed iconic Vietnam War photos.
-And YouTube has accidentally flagged legitimate advertisements as spam.
+Facebook’s algorithms, for example, have tagged pictures of historic statues sexually explicit, and automatically removed iconic Vietnam War photos.
+And YouTube has accidentally flagged legitimate adertisements as spam.

 But Clarifai says it’s taken steps to mitigate any potential issues.